The History of Aero

 International Cooperation and Aerostructures

 In 2009, Aero signed its first-ever contract for an international risk-sharing project with the Belgian company SONACA.
-The subject of the cooperation is the joint development and subsequent production of a wing part (leading edge) for a completely new type of aircraft of Canadian Bombardier – CSeries.
+The subject of the cooperation is the joint development and subsequent production of a wing section (leading edge) for a completely new type of aircraft of the Canadian Bombardier – CSeries.

 Two years later, Aero signed a contract with the third largest aircraft manufacturer in the world, the Brazilian company Embraer, on the basis of which Embraer and Aero became partners in the development and production of a new military transport multi-purpose aircraft KC-390.